Let’s Talk About The Other Things That Killed Shermans, Mines and AT guns, The True Hidden Menace.

 The Tellermine 35:

-This mine was used for the whole war and could even be used underwater.
+This mine was used for the entire war and could even be used underwater.
 Steel cased like the older model, this one went into production in 35.
-This mine had a slight smaller 12 pound charge.
+This mine had a slightly smaller 12-pound charge.
 Most of the time this mine would just blow a track off, and damage the suspension, but it could get lucky and do more damage.

 The Tellermine 42:

 This mine was an improvement on the 35 and used the same charge.
-It had improved anti handling devices.
+It had improved anti-handling devices.
 This would be a very common mine through the end of the war.
-It went into production in 42 and was quickly superseded by the 43 model.
+It went into production in 42 and was quickly superseded by the 43 models.

 The Tellermine 43:

-A further improvement on the 42 model, cheaper to produce, with the same charge, this mine went into production, you guessed it, in 1943.
+A further improvement on the 42 models, cheaper to produce, with the same charge, this mine went into production, you guessed it, in 1943.

 H-S mine 4672:

 This shaped charge mine went into production in late 44 and was used to the end of the war.
 It basically was a panzerfaust head used as a mine.
 The mine shot the head out of the ground hoping for a belly hit.
 This mine would be bad news for wet ammo rack Shermans.
 Only 59,000 were made, making it rare.
-This mine was very effective even with its small 3 pound charge.
-The Germans felt the heads were better use don Panzerfausts, explaining the limited production.
+This mine was very effective even with its small 3-pound charge.
+The Germans felt the heads were better-used don Panzerfausts, explaining the limited production.

 Panzer Stab 43:

 AT guns were just what they sound like, large, Anti-Tank guns, on towable mounts.
 Most were as small and low slung as possible.
 Unless it was a US 3 inch AT gun, then they are huge.
 Even guns normally not a huge threat to a Sherman like the PAK 38 50mm AT gun could punch through the Shermans side if it was hidden well enough for the Shermans to give them the shot.
 All the larger PAK guns had no trouble punching right through most Shermans.
-Guns setup in ambush would have pre range cards, giving them an advantage shooting and getting hits.
+Guns set up in ambush would have pre-range cards, giving them an advantage in shooting and getting hits.
 They are much easier to hide than a tank and can even have bunkers built around them.
-Those are all reasons why these things made Sherman tankers lives harder.
+Those are all reasons why these things made Sherman tanker’s lives harder.

 About half of the US tank destroyer battalions used only towed anti-tank guns.
 The battalions were not very successful, even during German offensives like the Battle of the Bulge.
-Both tracked TD battalions and towed were quickly disbanded after WWII, and towed anti-tank guns would not be a big part of most western nations militaries after the war either.
-AT guns would prove very useful the Germans from mid war on, after they were losing.
+Both tracked TD battalions and towed were quickly disbanded after WWII, and towed anti-tank guns would not be a big part of most western nation’s militaries after the war either.
+AT guns would prove very useful to the Germans from mid-war on after they were losing.
 They had a lot of these guns, and they accounted for a lot of tank kills.
 It was hard to determine in many cases what type of gun killed a tank, but tanks were much rarer than AT guns.